-- 114. The Neighbourhood Plan identifies sites for which the designation of Important Gap status is appropriate where development will only be supported if it maintains the gaps.
-At Land North of Church Hill, Buckhorn Weston, this site provides a gap in development that should be maintained in relation to the adjoining site Land South of Church Hill. - 115.
+- 134. The Neighbourhood Plan identifies sites for which the designation of Important Gap status is appropriate where development will only be supported if it maintains the gaps.
+At Land North of Church Hill, Buckhorn Weston, this site provides a gap in development that should be maintained in relation to the adjoining site Land South of Church Hill. - 135.
 At Land South of Church Hill, Buckhorn Weston, this site provides a view from a public vantage point across the site to wider landscape beyond, demonstrating the relationship between the village and the Clay Vale as set out in the Landscape Character Area key features for the Limestone Hills LCA.
-There are few other vantage points in the villages which means this site is important in this context. - 116.
-At land east of West Street (north site), Kington Magna, this site is of some importance in framing the edge of the settlement against the adjacent countryside again with reference to the Landscape Character Areas of the Clay Vale and the Limestone Hills, whilst also of importance in the context of the setting of development within the Kington Magna Conservation Area. - 117.
-At the field to the rear of Green Lane and Church Street, Kington Magna, this open land makes an important contribution to the setting of buildings within the Kington Magna Conservation Area.
+There are few other vantage points in the villages which means this site is important in this context. - 136.
+At land east of West Street, Kington Magna, this site is of some importance in framing the edge of the settlement against the adjacent countryside again with reference to the Landscape Character Areas of the Clay Vale and the Limestone Hills, whilst also of importance in the context of the setting of development within the Kington Magna Conservation Area.